stranxik/dataflow-ai/README.md

 {'positive': 12, 'neutral': 25, 'negative': 5}

 ### Enrichment example
-**Ticket**: PROJ-123 - OAuth2 Authentication Implementation
+**Ticket**: NEXUS-123 - OAuth2 Authentication Implementation
-**LLM Summary**: This ticket concerns the integration of the OAuth2 protocol to secure the API...
+**LLM Summary**: This ticket concerns the integration of the OAuth2 protocol to secure the API.
+The implementation includes client registration, token management, and scope handling.
+The team noted challenges with refresh token persistence but resolved these through a dedicated database table.
+Testing shows successful integration with the frontend application.
+Ready for review by the security team before final deployment to production.
+**Keywords**: OAuth2, authentication, API security, tokens, client registration **Entities**: John Smith (developer), Security Team, OAuth2 protocol, JWT **Sentiment**: Positive
 ```

 </details>